Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Method

 The name \texttt{Blade} is derived from the key components of the algorithm: Bayesian inversion, Linearization, Alternating updates, Derivative-free, and Ensembling.
 As illustrated in Fig.~\ref{fig:diagram} and summarized in Alg.~\ref{alg:Blade}, \texttt{Blade} is built on the split Gibbs framework and evolves a set of interacting particles that alternate between a derivative-free likelihood sampling step and a denoising diffusion prior step.
 In the likelihood step, the original (and potentially complex) potential is approximated by a smooth quadratic form through statistical linearization, which enables derivative-free sampling (Sec.~\ref{sec:likelihood}).
 In the prior step, the ensemble member operates independently following denoising diffusion process (Sec.~\ref{sec:prior}).
 Sec.~\ref{sec:practical-algo} presents the full algorithm along with practical considerations.
-Finally, Sec.~\ref{sec:theory} provides a non-asymptotic theoretical analysis, quantifying the approximation errors introduced by statistical linearization and the learned prior score.
+Finally, Sec.~\ref{sec:theory} provides theoretical justification by establishing convergence and stability under different modeling error.